spiral/docs/cookbook/golang-library.md

 $ go get github.com/russross/blackfriday
 ```

-Since our service doesn't need any configuration, we can locate all the code in a single file `markdown/service.go`:
+Since our service doesn't need any configuration, we can put all the code inside a single file: `markdown/service.go`:

 ```go
 package markdown